RomanEmmons/RepoRetriever/README.md

 # RepoRetriever

-Retrieves top 25 repos of specified user.
+Retrieves and sorts top 25 repos by username and stars.
+Also saves repos to MongoDB for future reference.